adityaranjan06/zenskar-assignment/README.md

 - **Customer Catalog API:**
   CRUD operations on a customer catalog stored in a SQLite database.
 - **Stripe Integration:**
   Two-way synchronization between the local customer catalog and Stripe.
-When a customer is created or deleted locally, events are sent via Kafka to a worker that updates Stripe.
-Similarly, Stripe sends webhook events (e.g., `customer.created`, `customer.deleted`) to update the local catalog.
+When a customer is created, updated or deleted locally, events are sent via Kafka to a worker that updates Stripe.
+Similarly, Stripe sends webhook events (e.g., `customer.created`, `customer.deleted`, `customer.update`) to update the local catalog.
 - **Kafka Integration:**
   Uses Kafka as a messaging/queuing system to decouple application components.